|Follow PSU Football:||Follow @PennStateFball|

 Redshirt season.
 Gilliam played defensive end on the foreign team.
 He caught two passes for 23 yards in the 2010 Blue-White game.

 A standout athlete, Gilliam played four sports at the Milton Hershey School.
 The All-American, all-state and All-Mid-Penn Conference honoree was a four-year starter, playing tight end and defensive end under Coach Bob Guyer.
 Gilliam gained 350 receiving yards on 20 receptions and scored four touchdowns in his career.
 During his senior season, he racked up 70 tackles, five sacks and two interceptions.
 He finished with 153 tackles, 12 sacks and five interceptions in his scholastic career.
 He played on the winning squad in the 2009 Big 15 game.
 Gilliam also was a member of the Pennsylvania squad in the 2009 Big 33 Classic.
 A WGAL-TV Player-of-the-Week, Gilliam was a conference champion in the javelin and qualified for the state track and field championships.

 Full name is Garry Montzell Gilliam Jr. He is the son of Thelma Shifflett and Garry Gilliam Sr. He has one brother, Victor, and a sister, Angel.
 In his spare time, Gilliam enjoys graphic design work.
-He is a management information systems major and owned a grade-point average above a 3.0 entering the summer.
+He has a double-major of advertising/public relations and management and is on schedule to graduate in December.
 Born November 26, 1990 in Harrisburg, Pa.

 - Top Videos

 Record 56 Penn State Football Student-Athletes Post 3.0 GPA or Higher in Fall Semester